sudo-battlekafer/solid-octo-bassoon/README.md

 ====

 - add in NAS backup
-- finish tagging the roles
+- finish tagging the roles (eventually)
 - adding offsite backup lookup
-- paramaterize the hardcoded tasks I have
-- add in chart templates for the arrs'
-- add in esxi support
+- add in Packer support for VMware template automation

+Huge thanks to [TechnoTim](https://github.com/techno-tim) for his work on forking the work and making me inspired to get to this point